ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 You can specify an output directory with the argument `--output-directory`, by default it will be `./result_0`, with increasing numbers if a directory with the same name is present.

-The directory will contain a prediction CSV file and a probability CSV file for each output feature, together with raw NPY files containing raw tensors and a `predict_statistics.json` file containing all prediction statistics.
+The directory will contain a prediction CSV file and a probability CSV file for each output feature, together with raw NPY files containing raw tensors.
-By specifying the argument `--only_prediction` you will not get the statistics.
-This parameter is needed in the case your data does not contain ground truth output values, and thus computing the prediction statistics would be impossible.
-If you receive an error regarding a missing output feature column in your data, you probably forgot to specify this argument.
-You can moreover specify not to save the raw NPY output files with the argument `skip_save_unprocessed_output`.
+You can specify not to save the raw NPY output files with the argument `skip_save_unprocessed_output`.
+If the argument `--evaluate_performance` if provided, a `predict_statistics.json` file containing all prediction statistics will also be outputted.
+If this parameter is specified, the data must contain columns for each output feature with ground truth output values in order to compute the performance statistics.
+If you receive an error regarding a missing output feature column in your data, it means that the data does not contain the columns for each output feature to use as ground truth.

 A specific batch size for speeding up the prediction can be specified using the argument `--batch_size`.